AgnesMayYao/academic-kickstart/content/home/experience.md

   date_start = "2018-08-28"
   date_end = ""
   description = """
-  * Collected and cleaned 60 hours of home recording audio data
+  * Collected and cleaned 780 hours of home recording audio data
-  * Working on audio classification of infant fussing and crying using deep neural nets
+  * Worked on audio classification of infant fussing and crying using deep neural nets
   * Incorporating the idea of individual differences in feature engineering and modelling
+  * Web scraping 2 years' conversations between Postpartum Support International and affected mothers and building a chatbot
   """

 [[experience]]